Bandula Vithanage: Author work

+Death

 He died on 1 September 2014 at Colombo National Hospital while receiving treatments.
 His remaining were kept at Jayaratne Funeral Parlour in Borella on 2 September and brought to National Art Gallery on 4 September.
 Final rites performed at 4.00 pm and buried at Borella Cemetery on the same day.

 Awards and accolades

 His play Sapaththu Kabalak Saha Maranayak won many awards at State Drama Festival in 1971 including Best Actress and Best Stage Designing.
 In 1996, the play Romaya Gini Gani won major awards including the Best Production, Best Script, Best Actor, Best Actress and Best Supporting actor at State Drama Festival.
 On 30 January 2011, a felicitation program was held at John de Silva Theatre to celebrate 70 years of his life.